 These are likely to be the leads that have seen your message.
 This, according to research, increases the likelihood of their conversion compared to cold, disengaged traffic.

 The above was an example of a journey through an engagement funnel for your potential customer.
-Similarly, you can set other primary objectives of your Facebook Ad campaign, that leads to the sale.
+Similarly, you can set other primary objectives of your Facebook Ad campaign, that lead to the sale.

 The top three filters to apply are age, location, and gender.
 Fine-tune the search results with their interests to collect better info about their likes and dislikes.
 You can find out about the activities they enjoy, purchasing behavior, what kind of pages they identify and connect with, or even the household income range in which they lie.